speedruncomorg/api/version1/users.md

 ### GET /users/{id}

 This will retrieve a single user, identified by their ID.
+Instead of the ID, the username can be used as well (but this is only recommended for quick lookups, as usernames can change over time), so ``GET /users/Pac`` is possible and will redirect to ``/users/wzx7q875``.

 ##### Example Requests